Prunella Scales

-Prunella Margaret Rumney West (22 June 1932 – 27 October 2025), known professionally as Prunella Scales, was an English actress.
+Prunella Margaret Rumney West (' Illingworth; 22 June 1932 – 27 October 2025), known professionally as Prunella Scales, was an English actress.
 She is best known for her portrayal of Sybil Fawlty in the BBC television sitcom Fawlty Towers (1975–1979) and her performance as Queen Elizabeth II in Alan Bennett's A Question of Attribution (1991), which earned her a BAFTA nomination.
 She later appeared in the TV documentary series Great Canal Journeys (2014–2019), travelling waterways in the UK and abroad with her husband, the actor Timothy West.

 Early life and education

 Prunella Margaret Rumney Illingworth was born on 22 June 1932 in Sutton Abinger, Surrey, the daughter of John Richardson Illingworth, a cotton salesman at Tootal who served as a lieutenant with the Wiltshire Regiment in the First World War, and with the Auxiliary Military Pioneer Corps in the Second World War, and Catherine, née Scales, known as "Bim", an actress who had for a time attended the Royal Academy of Dramatic Arts and was later with the Liverpool Playhouse's Repertory Company.
 Illingworth had a younger brother, Timothy "Timmo" Illingworth (1934–2017), who became a lieutenant colonel in the Royal Irish Rangers and was appointed an OBE in the 1984 New Year Honours.

 In 1939, at the start of the Second World War, Illingworth's family moved to Bucks Mills near Bideford in Devon.
 In 1942, Illingworth was awarded a scholarship to Moira House School, which had been evacuated from Eastbourne to a hotel on Windermere in the Lake District; her mother and brother accompanied her.
 She carried on her schooling when Moira House School returned to Eastbourne.

 Illingworth did well at school and was encouraged to apply to Oxbridge but had become interested in acting as she was able to play people "much more interesting than I am, who say things infinitely more intelligent than anything I can think of myself".
 She was awarded a scholarship for the two-year course at the Old Vic Theatre School in 1949.
 She then started using her mother's maiden name, Scales, as a stage name.